robcarver17/skipperman/docs/ideas.md

 BOATS AND GROUPS:
 - data model
 - allow multiple days / different allocations.
 Availability change will break two handed partners.
+- does reporting work with individual days - spotter sheet
+- group sort in allocation page doesn't work on individual days
 - changing day attendance will also affect club boat allocation, partnerships, dinghy allocation - or apply strict filters?
 - store of previous events  cadet allocation to speed up loading
 - click on cadet name to see previous groups